Capevace/homebridge-http-tv/README.md

 - Exposes a HomeKit TV accessory
 - Characteristics changes trigger HTTP requests to user-defined URLs
 - Every request customizable with HTTP method, headers and body
+- Kind of like [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch) but for TVs

 ## Installation
 [Homebridge](https://github.com/homebridge/homebridge) should be installed.
 Then run the following to install `homebridge-http-tv`.